 Working in sections to ensure structural integrity, we removed the old ceiling trusses and replaced with new cross-ties every four feet.

-exposed beams, new plumbing and all new electrical
+Exposed beams, new plumbing and all new electrical

 At the same time as the framing, we called in our electrician and plumber to do their thing.